jervo/IDM241/docs/assignments/assignment-final-build.md

 - You final microinteraction(s) centered horizontally at the top of your web page
 - Under your functional "final" microinteraction(s) list:
-  - TRIGGERS - Describe in detail what event(s) will start your microinteraction (5 minimum).
+  - TRIGGERS - Describe in detail what event(s) will start your microinteraction(s) (5 minimum).
-  - RULES - Describe in detail all of the rules in your microinteraction (4-5).
+  - RULES - Describe in detail all of the rules in your microinteraction(s) (5 plus).
   - FEEDBACK - Describe in detail what the user will SEE, HEAR or FEEL.
-  - LOOPS & MODES - Describe in detail meta-rules of your microinteraction (repeating objects, additional modules, changes to the microinteraction if conditions change, etc).
+  - LOOPS & MODES - Describe in detail meta-rules of your microinteraction(s) (repeating objects, additional modules, changes to the microinteraction(s) if conditions change, etc).

 Submit the following items in [Drexel Blackboard](https://learn.dcollege.net/) under **Final Build**: